elijahfry/sass-lint/docs/options/merge-default-rules.md

 ## Examples

-Below is a sample of sass-lints default rules.
-You can see the full default ruleset [here](https://github.com/sasstools/sass-lint/blob/develop/lib/config/sass-lint.yml).
+Below is a sample of sassy-lints default rules.
+You can see the full default ruleset [here](https://github.com/sasstools/sassy-lint/blob/develop/lib/config/sassy-lint.yml).

 ```yml
 options: